 I2C

 An I2C interface is provided to make test features available on ATE and in the lab.
 It is not intended to be fully compliant to the I2C standard.
 It supports standard (100KHz), fastmode (400KHz) and fastmode+ (1MHz) speeds.
 Vader has dedicated pins for the I2C SCL and SDA signals.
-The default 7-bit I2C Slave Address is 30h, but it will load this address from a validly programmed OTP.
+The default 7-bit I2C Slave Address is 30h, but it will this address can be configured from a validly programmed OTP.
 For detailed information on the I2C interface standard, please refer to the I2C specification (see page 5 for location).

 A simple register access protocol is implemented with 8-bit register address and 8-bit data transfers.
 Figure 2 shows write and read transactions for a single 8-bit register.